Quick Answer

 This model fits lean teams that want faster operational coverage without handing off core classification decisions.
 The tradeoff is vendor dependency: hidden assumptions erode institutional knowledge, and January surprises become more likely.
 If your provider cannot return a clear evidence pack and exception list, this setup is too opaque to trust.

-We covered this in detail in How to Handle a US-Sourced 1099 as a Non-Resident Alien.
+For non-resident payee handling, see How to Handle a US-Sourced 1099 as a Non-Resident Alien.

 Once filing ownership is set, most defects come from exceptions, not volume.
 Use hard escalation stops so ops does not make judgment calls that create duplicate reporting, wrong form paths, or cross-border confusion.